 With the advent of downloading, and now streaming, contributing to the Official Singles Chart, the links between album and single are closer than ever, with album tracks from big releases regularly hitting the Top 40 whether they're an official single or not.

 We're looking back at the albums that have made the biggest contribution to the Top 10 of the singles chart.
 Who's been sending the most hits to challenge for the Number 1?

 10 Top 10 singles

 In March 2017, the unthinkable happened.
-Not only did Ed Sheeran's ÷ dominate on the Official Albums Chart - becoming the third fastest-selling album ever and fastest-selling vinyl product in over 20 years - but the album's entire roster of tracks stormed the Official Singles Chart.
+Not only did Ed Sheeran's ÷ dominate on the Official Albums Chart - becoming the third fastest-selling album ever - but the album's entire roster of tracks stormed the Official Singles Chart.

 9 Top 10 singles

 Which classic album do you reckon held the record for the most Top 10 singles for over four years?
 A veteran rock act, or a classic release from the 1970s, maybe?
 Nope!
 Proving alongside Ed that chart milestones don't just belong to vintage releases, is mega-selling DJ and producer and Instagram fave Calvin Harris, whose 2012 chart-topper 18 Months scored a whopping NINE Top 10s.
 Yes, nine.

 It really did, count 'em: Bounce, feat.
 Kelis (2); Feel So Close (2); We Found Love, with Rihanna (1); Let's Go feat.
 Ne-Yo (2), We'll Be Coming Back, feat.
 Example (2); Sweet Nothing, with Florence Welch (1), I Need Your Love, with Ellie Goulding (4), Drinking From The Bottle, feat.
 Tinie Tempah (5) and Thinking About You, feat.
 Ayah Marar (8).
 PHEW.